LiohMoeller/mfc/README.txt

 RELEASE NOTES 1.0
 - Notification with text or sound.
-- Specification by user: Time interval in minutes, text notification, sound notification.
+- Specification by user: Time interval in minutes, text notification, sound notification, pause function.
+- Full clock control in the user interface.
+- Taskbar application.
+- Ubuntu integration with the Application indicator.
 - Art work and sound theme.
+- Debian package.
+- Command line options
 - Sourcecode installation.
-- Debian package.
 - Internationalisation with pygettext.

-- System-tray application.
-- Ubuntu Unity integration wiht the Application indicator.
-- Command line options
+DOCUMENTATION
+- start the file /doxygen-docu/html/index.html of this repository.

 GERMAN TRANSLATIONS